Living in Basel?

 Want to Go Outside?

-Of course, you'll need to burn those newly acquired calories from Swiss chocolates and fine wines.
-On hot summer days, you could imitate the famous Rheinschwimmen and go for a swim in the river yourself.
+After sampling all that Swiss cuisine has to offer, you’ll need to burn off some of the calories you have acquired.
+On hot summer days, you could imitate the famous Rheinschwimmen, an event held once a year in August, where the city comes together to swim and relax by the river.
 However, this is not entirely risk-free.
-Experienced swimmers living in Basel know that you should always enquire about current conditions (e.g. entry and exit points, strong currents, and other hazards).
-You'll be on the safer side if you just bathe in the sun and cool your feet in the Rhine.
+Experienced swimmers living in Basel know that you should always enquire about current conditions (e.g. entry and exit points, strong currents, water temperature, and other hazards).
+Its best to be on the safe side and just bathe in the sun and cool your feet in the Rhine.

 As an alternative to swimming, a hiking trip in the nearby Jura Mountains is a great option.
-Situated less than an hour from Basel, the region boasts nature reserves, opportunities for mountain-biking, kayaking, and canoeing, as well as the beautiful Three Lakes area.
-Outdoor enthusiasts will love it.
+Situated less than an hour from Basel, the region boasts nature reserves, opportunities for mountain-biking, kayaking, and canoeing, as well as the beautiful Three Lakes area — perfect for any outdoor enthusiasts.

 Last but certainly not least, all expats living in Basel should seize the opportunity and watch the Basler Fasnacht.
-Not to be confused with boisterous Mardi gras or the more garish carnival of Cologne, this historical carnival celebration is a custom to remember.
+Not to be confused with boisterous Mardi Gras or the carnival of Cologne, this historical carnival celebration is a custom to remember.
+The festival begins at 4:00 on the Monday following Ash Wednesday and continues until the early hours of the following Thursday.
+Festivities involve parades of fifers and drummers dressed in traditional costumes and masks, as well as singing and lots of celebrating.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.